 Since we cannot take you on any educational visits to explore and deepen your understanding of the world at the moment, let us bring some new and interesting places to you!
 Below you will find links to a range of interesting national and global places that you can explore without leaving your home.
 Enjoy!

 In Year 6, we work as a team to help the children celebrate their time in primary school and prepare them for the transition to secondary school.

 By the end of Year 6, we want our children to be respectful, independent, resilient, aspirational and light-hearted.

-Outside of school, I love watching football with my 10 year old son, Finley, although being Newcastle United season ticket holders, sometimes I wonder why.
-My daughter, Isla, is 12, and I love watching her compete in dancing competitions.
+Outside of school, I love watching football with my 11 year old son, Finley – we were Newcastle season ticket holders but are on a hiatus and currently watching Spennymoor Town.
+My daughter, Isla, is 13, and I love watching her compete in dancing competitions.
 I absolutely love music and films and I taught myself how to play guitar so you’ll often find me picking out a tune and listening to music.
 Additionally, I go to the cinema to see the latest Marvel, DC and Star Wars films.
 You’ll also find me pounding the streets as I try to keep fit for the latest half marathon I have entered.

 I love seeing children being successful and achieving as a result of their hard work – it always makes me smile.
 Hopefully, you’ll see me smiling around the school.